Available with Spatial Analyst license.

 from arcpy.sa import * outRas = Slope("indem")

 The above statement calculates the slope for each cell in the indem dataset and creates a Raster object called outRas to store the results.
-Specific information on importing the Spatial Analyst module to utilize Map Algebra can be found at Import the Spatial Analyst module.
+Specific information on importing the Spatial Analyst module to use map algebra can be found at Import the Spatial Analyst module.

-To use the tools with an Image Analyst extension license, the syntax would be to import the ia module:
+To use the tools with an Image Analyst extension license, use the following syntax to import the ia module:

 from arcpy.ia import * outRas = Slope("indem")